 Mica is a radical forward thinker who has brought difficult and thought-provoking conversations to every space she's been in.
 Her work is approached from her lived experience as a queer transgender woman raised in Mi'kma'ki, and her services are offered in a manner that is accessible, inclusive, restorative, decolonized, and culturally competent.
 Mica has training in Gender Based Analysis+, Restorative Practices, Trauma Informed Care, French language at Université Sainte-Anne and more.

-Mica serves on the Board of Executives for the Local Council of Women Halifax, and has several ties to community organizations and government bodies and NGO's across the country Mica also serves as the Vice President of Health, Housing and Social Development for National Council of Women Canada.
-Mica has contributed to a Legislative Gender Equity Strategy, modernization of Human Rights Inquiries and more.
-She approached the idea of opening her own business after a difficult few years of watching misinformation, demonization and near constant discrimination against the 2STGNC+ (2-spirit, trans, gender non-conforming) community run rampant both at home and across the country.
+Mica has held roles such as Court Administrator, Election Area Officer (Planning), City Hall Legislative Support, Administrative Coordinator for Council Support, Board of Inquiry Administrator for the Nova Scotia Human Rights Commission, and more.
+Mica has contributed to a Legislative Gender Equity Strategy, modernization of Human Rights Inquiries, advancing representation in leadership cross-country and more.
+She started this organization after years of watching misinformation, demonization and near constant discrimination against the 2STGNC+ (2-spirit, trans, gender non-conforming) community run rampant both at home and across the country.

 Our key focus is offering consulting, corporate training and services specifically tailored to promote 2SLGBTQIA+ inclusion, with our services including but not being limited to...